 Use the tweaks in the Mobile sections of the Style Editor to style how your header elements (branding, navigation menu, shopping cart, and search icon) display when viewed on a mobile device.

 Mobile header elements display in customizable top or bottom navigation bars.

-- You can set the color for each navigation bar and adjust their opacity.
+- You can set the color for each navigation bar.

 - Choose whether the top bar is fixed at the top or scrolls up with the page with the Fixed Mobile Top tweak.
 The bottom bar is always fixed.

 If you adjust the opacity of a navigation bar, it displays over a color when you've scrolled to the top or bottom of the page.
 If the site has a border, it displays over the border color.
 Otherwise:

 - If the page has a banner, it displays over the site's background color.

 - If there's no banner, it displays over the footer's background color.

 To add any element to either navigation bar, scroll down to its Mobile section in the Style Editor (for example, Mobile: Branding) and use the Position tweak to adjust where it displays (left, center, right), or to hide it.

 - Each element can have a unique mobile style.

 - You must choose either a site title or logo to display on both desktop and mobile.